paradoxxxzero/gnome-shell-system-monitor-applet/README.md

 #### Repository installation

-* Extension is in Fedora 25, 26, 27 and Rawhide repositories, you can install it for all users with the following command:
+* Extension is in Fedora onwards (up to Fedora 33, last update) and Rawhide repositories, you can install it for all users with the following command:

       $ sudo dnf install gnome-shell-extension-system-monitor-applet